 Credicorp is subject to extensive supervision and regulation in Perú through the SBS's consolidated supervision regulations.
 BCP's operations are supervised and regulated by the SBS and the Banco Central de Reserva ("Central Bank").
 Perú's Constitution and the SBS's statutory charter grant the SBS the authority to oversee and control banks and other financial institutions.
 The SBS and the Central Bank have general administrative responsibilities over BCP, including designation of capitalization and reserve requirements.
-In past years, the Central Bank has, on numerous occasions, changed the deposit reserve requirements applicable to Peruvian commercial banks and both the rate of interest paid on deposit reserves and the amount of deposit reserves on which no interest is payable by the Central Bank.
-Such changes in the supervision and regulation of BCP, if made in the future, may adversely affect the results of operations and financial condition of Credicorp.
+In past years, the Central Bank has, on numerous occasions, changed the deposit reserves requirements applicable to Peruvian commercial banks and both the rate of interest paid on deposit reserves and the amount of deposit reserves on which no interest is payable by the Central Bank.
+Such changes in the supervision and regulation of Credicorp.
 See "Item 4.
 Information on the Company-(B) Business Overview-11.
 Supervision and Regulation-(ii) BCP."